City Guide for: Sevenoaks, UK

 Quebec House (National Trust)

-Visit Quebec House, the birthplace of General James Wolfe, a British hero who played a key role in the capture of Quebec in 1759.
-Explore the house, learn about Wolfe's life and military career, and admire the period furnishings and artifacts.
-With its historical significance and charming atmosphere, Quebec House offers a glimpse into the life of a prominent figure in British history.
+Quebec House (National Trust) Visit Quebec House, the birthplace of General James Wolfe, a British hero who played a key role in the capture of Quebec in 1759.
+Explore the historic house, learn about Wolfe's life and career, and discover the stories behind the objects on display.
+With its fascinating history and connection to a significant figure, Quebec House offers a unique and informative experience.

 Eagle Heights Wildlife Foundation

-Get up close and personal with a variety of birds of prey and other animals at Eagle Heights Wildlife Foundation.
-Watch thrilling flying displays, learn about conservation efforts, and support the rescue and rehabilitation of injured wildlife.
-With its educational exhibits and interactive experiences, Eagle Heights Wildlife Foundation offers a fun and informative day out for the whole family.
+Eagle Heights Wildlife Foundation Get up close and personal with a variety of birds of prey and other animals at Eagle Heights Wildlife Foundation.
+Watch exciting flying displays, learn about conservation efforts, and support the care of these magnificent creatures.
+With its educational exhibits and engaging activities, Eagle Heights offers a fun and informative experience for visitors of all ages.

 Sevenoaks Wildlife Reserve